| |||||||||||||||||||||||||||||||||

 Where's

-the comparative religion stuff about Christianity and other ancient religions?
+religions?
 Now, look for courses about Christianity compared to Osiris-ism, or Christianity compared to Mithras-ism, or Eleusis-ism, or Platonism, or any ancient Pagan religion or philosophy.
 Find anything?
 Nope.
 There's nothing there.
 Nothing!
 That is astounding.
 After all, Christianity began in the middle of Pagan culture.
 Before they converted, many of the early Christians were Pagans.
 Yet of any similarity between ancient Pagan ideas and ancient Christian ideas, our modern culture knows nothing.
 Nothing!
 It's as if three thousand years of western religious history never happened.
 Why?

 You don't hear about Christianity's Pagan origins because the story that survived antiquity was Eusebius' Roman Catholic version, written by a Roman Christians, for Roman Christians. |